Ruuubickk/NotEditingBasisShapekey/README.md

 2. Unpack the ZIP file
 3. Open Blender, go to `Edit > Preferences > Add-ons > Install`
 4. Select the `shapekey_warning.py` file in the folder you unzipped
 5. Enable the add-on by checking the checkbox next to `Shapekey Warning`.
-(If the addon does not show up in the list, you might need to install the file inside the zip folder directly in the addons folder located in your blender install : C:\Program Files\Blender Foundation\Blender X.X\X.X\scripts\addons)
+(If the addon does not show up in the list after a few seconds, you might need to install the file inside the zip folder directly in the addons folder located in your blender install : C:\Program Files\Blender Foundation\Blender X.X\X.X\scripts\addons)
 6. Press the N key in the Viewport to select the Shapekey Warning side-panel and configure it as you wish!

 ## Usage